Multivariate Signal Denoising Based on Generic Multivariate Detrended Fluctuation Analysis: Results and Discussion

-Table \ref{Table1} reports average output SNRs, of $J=20$ realizations, from the comparative methods for all the input datasets (described above) at input SNR $=-2,2,6$ and $10$ dB.
-At each input noise level, we consider balanced noise (i.e., same input SNRs for all channels) and unbalanced noise (i.e., different input SNRs in each channels) cases.
+Table \ref{Table1} reports average output SNRs for $J=20$ realizations from the comparative methods for all the input datasets (described above) at input SNR $=-2,2,6$ and $10$ dB.
+At each input noise level, we consider balanced noise (i.e., same input SNRs for all channels) and unbalanced noise cases (i.e., different input SNRs across different channels).
 To accentuate the best performing method, highest output SNRs are highlighted in bold for each input SNR.
 Observe that in most cases, the proposed MDD method yields highest output SNRs demonstrating the effectiveness of our method.
-Occasionally, at higher output SNRs, MMD outperforms our MDD method while MWD, generally regarded as the bench mark, remains competitive.
-Note that a comprehensive version of Table \ref{Table1} (i.e., Table \ref{Table2}) is given in the supplement material provided with this article.
+Occasionally, at higher output SNRs, MMD outperforms our MDD method while MWD - generally regarded as a benchmark in multichannel signal denoising - remains competitive as well.

 Finally, we inspect the visual quality of the reconstructed signal by displaying the denoised Sofar signals in Fig. \ref{Fig04} along with the noisy version at input SNR $=10$ dB.
-Observe that proposed method yields best estimate of the original signal (plotted in dotted line in the background) whereas MMD and MWD miss important signal details and yield artifacts.
+For meaningful qualitative analysis, we plotted original signal (shown using dotted line) in the background of the denoised signals (shown using solid line) in each case.
+Evidently, proposed MDD method yields best estimate of the original signal since it can estimate subtle details along with the slow variations, see Fig. \ref{Fig04} (d).
+On the contrary, MMD and MWD not only miss important signal details but also yield artifacts.